Modifications for students with Down syndrome

 Give them more time

 No two individuals with Down syndrome are alike in terms of cognitive processing abilities, but most will benefit from extended time limits.
 It can take longer for students with Down syndrome to understand and absorb information, and then commit it to memory.
 Provide additional assistance by having them repeat back what they have learned at the end of a lesson or in peer work.
 Group exercises where partners work together to fill out charts and information organizers are also helpful.
-Learn more strategies to help with slow processing.
+Discover more strategies to help with slow processing.

 Encourage use of technology